Micro-Mechanical Properties of Dissimilar Metals Diffusion Bonds

-Diffusion bonding is an attractive method of making high quality joints between materials (similar or dissimilar) based on the solid state diffusion of atomic species between the two parts being joined.
+Diffusion bonding is an attractive method of making high quality joints between materials (similar or dissimilar) based on the solid-state diffusion of atomic species between the two parts being joined.
 As no filler material is required the quality of the joint can be very high and little residual stress is generated compared to traditional welding methods.
 However in the case of dissimilar metal joints interdiffusion will result in a compositional gradient.
 Depending on the phase diagrams and reaction kinetics this can result in the generation of a range of second phases, often intermetallic compounds which are usually brittle and deleterious to bulk mechanical behaviour.

 The description above outlines a possible new research project being offered to prospective new postgraduate students.